matthiasstraka/php-invest/README.md

 ```

 ## Version updates
-When updating the source code on an existing database, the database schema might have changed.
+When updating the source code to a new version, the database schema might have changed.
 Usually, an upgrade can be performed without migration scripts using standard console commands.
 Currently, migration scripts are not maintained as there is no official Release yet.
 Please open an [Issue](https://github.com/matthiasstraka/php-invest/issues) if there are problems when migrating your data.